Thomas Pelham-Holles, 1st Duke of Newcastle: Loss of Menorca

-Interlude: Devonshire Prime Ministership
+Interlude

-Between November 1756 and June 1757, the Duke of Devonshire replaced Newcastle as Prime Minister although Pitt is widely credited as the main influence on policy.
+Between November 1756 and June 1757, the Duke of Devonshire replaced Newcastle as prime minister although Pitt is widely credited as the main influence on policy.

-Second term as prime minister
+Second term: 1757-1762

 Return

-In July 1757, he again became prime minister since Pitt could not gain enough support in Parliament.
-It is often incorrectly stated that Pitt was Prime Minister during the war, but Newcastle actually held the office.
+In July 1757, he again became prime minister as Pitt could not gain enough support in Parliament.
+It is often incorrectly stated that Pitt was prime minister during the war, but Newcastle actually held the office.
 Their relationship grew into a fruitful partnership and provided a determined leadership that some felt had been lacking for some time.

 On paper, it was an implausible alliance.
 Pitt had been a strident critic of Newcastle for years, and they had separate, conflicting visions of strategy.
 Newcastle saw Britain's best chance of victory in directing resources to the war on the continent, but Pitt wanted a wholesale shift in policy to concentrate British forces in North America, West Africa and Asia, where the French were most vulnerable.
 However, they shared some views, were both ardent Whigs and had even once tried to create a political alliance.
 Newcastle had previously tried to have Pitt appointed Secretary of War in 1745, but George II vetoed the appointment.